kaizau/rapid-prototyping/README.md

 ## To Do

-- More useful CSS starter
+- Webpack optimization
-- Autoprefixer / Purify CSS to reduce output
+- Autoprefixer / Purge CSS to reduce output
 - Pug conventions for loading assets